What is LVC's Title IV code for the FAFSA?

 What can we do if we don't qualify for aid, or if we need more help in meeting LVC's costs?

-If I'm applying for a 2016-2017 Parent PLUS Loan, what should I indicate as the loan period on the online PLUS Loan application?
+If I'm applying for a Parent PLUS Loan or student alternative loan, what should I indicate as the loan period on the online PLUS Loan application?

-You should indicate August 2016 to May 2017 as the PLUS loan period.
+You should indicate August to May as the loan period.